pulumi/pulumi-hugo/themes/default/content/docs/support/faq.md

 ### How can I go back to using the Pulumi Cloud?

 Run `pulumi login`, and you’ll be back to using the Pulumi Cloud.
-You will need to migrate any existing stacks to the Service.
+You will need to migrate any existing stacks to the Pulumi Cloud.

 ### How to migrate from a self-managed backend to the Pulumi Cloud?